Friday, January 02, 2026

 Baseball has gone through changes over the last generation.
 The increase in data availability gives us insight on some of these changes.
 Below is a multitude of charts attempting to illustrate these changes.
 All data from Baseball-reference and Fangraphs.
 All data represents MLB league wide.
 Part I features general offense and overall pitching.

-Percent of plate appearances resulting in balls in play
+Percent of plate appearances resulting in balls in play.
+See first two graphs above.

 Homeruns per plate appearance